harjanaz/indo-european/md-files/suparnakhyana-iast.md

 > If you desire (**vāñchan**) sons (**putrān**), cattle (**paśūn**), wealth (**vittam**), heaven (**svargam**), [long] life (**āyuḥ**) and non-blindness (**an-andhatām**), [you] should study (**abhyaset**) the eleven (**ekādaśa**) well-spoken (**su-uktāni**) pure (**pavitrāṇi**) well-winged ones [i.e. verses] (**su-parṇāni**).

 > Notes
 > - The verb here, *abhyaset* (study; practice, repeat), is from the root **अस्** as "to throw, hurl, shoot at, cast".
 Why?
-Because you try to learn something you "give it a shot"!
+Because you try to learn something you "give it a shot" of course!

 ### 1.2
 sauvarṇaparṇam amitadyutim aprameyaṃ